• Home

 When it comes to employee experience, there’s no one size fits all.
 We’re all motivated by different desires and we each have unique needs and circumstances.
 We also have varying productivity rhythms that don’t necessarily fit in with a traditional nine to five.

-As we move into 2019 and beyond, companies will become increasingly receptive to flexible working options.
+As we progress, companies will become increasingly receptive to flexible working options.
 Not only does flexibility enhance the employee experience, but it is also a huge consideration from a performance management perspective.
 Companies who are allowing their employees to assign their own goals, work remotely or decide their own hours are seeing a happier, more productive and better-performing workforce.

 You may also like: 6 Important Tips for Managing a Team of Remote Workers